awellsbiz/travelgo/README.md

 # MVP

 - Set up a Django project and configure the necessary settings.
-- Create Django models to represent users and itineraries
+- Create Django models to represent itineraries
 - Implement API endpoints using Django's REST Framework to handle CRUD operations for different entities.
 - Implement a responsive UI design specific for mobile first
 - Display user profile with travel itineraries based on the user's inputs.